masagrator/FPSLocker-Warehouse/Methodology/Xenoblade Chronicles 3/README.md

 So value is stored as int8_t at `[MAIN,0x1A65958]`.<br>
 If it's not equal to 0, cutscene is played.
 If it's not equal to 1, cutscene is not played.

-So we can write patch like this:
+So we can write patch like this for above 30 FPS:
 ```yaml
   -
     type: compare